-We often refer to the kitchen as the heart of the home, and it will continue to be a hub of activity and a gathering place.
-Indeed, the kitchen of the future will increasingly become more social and multi-functional, as a space for family and friends to spend time together, a place to cook and eat, and as a place to work.
+We often refer to the kitchen as the heart of the home.
+And it will continue to be a hub of activity and a gathering place.
+Indeed, the kitchen of the future will increasingly become more social and multi-functional.
+As a space for family and friends to spend time together, a place to cook and eat, and as a place to work.

-Australians’ high priorities are faster and more efficient methods of cooking, appliances that save energy, and taps that reduce water consumption.
-Kitchens are going to need to have the ability to help us live more sustainably, for people to separate their waste and recycling more efficiently, and to reduce food and water waste.
+Australians’ high priorities are faster and more efficient methods of cooking.
+Appliances that save energy, and taps that reduce water consumption.
+Kitchens are going to need to have the ability to help us live more sustainably.
+For people to separate their waste and recycling more efficiently, and to reduce food and water waste.

 Efficiency and sustainability will be aided by incorporating techniques and appliances normally found in professional kitchens.
-We already have combi-steam ovens or combination ovens that offer pressure-free steam, convected heat, and a combination of both to cook food in a healthier and more efficient way.
+We already have combi-steam ovens or combination ovens that offer pressure-free steam, convected heat.
+And a combination of both to cook food in a healthier and more efficient way.
 Magnetic induction stovetops have become more popular; they cook faster and lose less heat in the process.

 We also have tapware that helps to save water with aerators that mix in air and can reduce water consumption by 30 percent.
 But this is only the beginning, with both trends forecast to become priorities in kitchen design.

-Intelligent lighting will be variable to match the time of day, mood or even type of food being cooked.
+Intelligent lighting will be variable to match the time of day, mood or even type of food cooking.